wang-h/FMDL/README.md

 Though it is more than BPE, we developed yet another a fastest unsupervised subword segmenter for these languages using the principle of Minimum Description Length (MDL).

-You can train a FMDL-based subword segmentation model less than 1 minute!
+You can train a FMDL-based subword segmentation model in 1 minute!

 This repository contains preprocessing scripts to segment Chinese/Japanese text into subword units.
 We design a variation of MDL with additional finite vocabulary restriction.
 The experiment results on Neural Machine Translation have shown competitive translation scores compared with SentencePiece or subword-nmt + Segmenter.